 Check out how one of our clients using Ugenie to host their community and our first every joint-mastermind.

 As mentioned before, most M&S businesses operate on a revenue recurring model.
 To sustain this, the right pricing, customer relationship management, and technology integration strategies, are necessary.
 Let’s label this the ‘PCT Formula’.
 P stands for ‘price’, C for ‘customer’, and ‘T’ for technology.

 We urge you to research further into PCT.
-If the implementation and integration of new technology is part of your plan for your M&S community, we encourage you to complete Ugenie’s free 30-day trial.
+If the implementation and integration of new technology is part of your plan for your M&S community, we encourage you to try a Ugenie hub, for free, for 45 days.
 Be sure to share any ideas in the comments below!